 - 15.1 The Parties agree the following arrangements in respect of complaints: - 15.2 Complaints should continue to be made to the Council and NHS Grampian using the existing mechanisms. - 15.3 Complaints can be made to the Parties through any member of staff providing integrated services.
 Complaints can be made in person, by telephone, by email, or in writing.
 On completion of the complaints procedure, complainants may ask for a review of the outcome.
 Complaints relating to specific social work functions may be referred to the Council's Complaints Review Committee (or any such successor).
 At the end of the complaints process, complainants are entitled to take their complaint to the Scottish Public Services Ombudsman (or any such successor).
-Where appropriate, complainants will also be advised of their right to complain to the Care Inspectorate.

-15.4 In developing a streamlined process for complaints, the Parties shall ensure that all statutory requirements will continue to be met, including timescales for responding to complaints.

-- 15.5 The Parties shall communicate with each other in relation to any complaint which requires investigation or input from the other organisation. - 15.6 The Chief Officer will have an overview of complaints made about integrated services and subsequent responses.
-Complaints about integrated services will be recorded and reported to the Chief Officer on a regular and agreed basis. - 15.7 The IJB shall develop a process for complaints against the IJB and the Chief Officer which will follow any Scottish Government Guidance. - 15.8 The IJB will use complaints as a valuable tool for improving services and to identify areas where further staff training may be of benefit. - 15.9 The Parties will ensure that all staff working in the provision of integrated services are familiar with the complaints procedures and that they can direct individuals to the appropriate complaints procedures. - 15.10 The complaints procedures will be clearly explained, well-publicised, accessible, will allow for timely recourse and will sign-post independent advocacy services. - 15.11 The IJB will aspire to have a streamlined process for complaints.
-When this is achieved, the Scheme will be amended using the procedure required by the Act. - 15.12 In developing a streamlined process for complaints, the Parties shall ensure that all statutory requirements will continue to be met, including timescales for responding to complaints.

-15.13 In developing a single complaints process, the IJB will endeavour to develop a uniform way to review unresolved complaints before signalling individuals to the appropriate statutory review authority.
+Where appropriate, complainants will also be advised of their right to complain to the Care Inspectorate. - 15.4 The Parties shall communicate with each other in relation to any complaint which requires investigation or input from the other organisation.
+This shall ensure that complaints procedures operate smoothly and in an integrated and efficient manner for the benefit of the complainant. - 15.5 The Chief Officer will have an overview of complaints made about integrated services and subsequent responses.
+Complaints about integrated services will be recorded and reported to the Chief Officer on a regular and agreed basis. - 15.6 Complaints will be used as a valuable tool for improving services and to identify areas where further staff training may be of benefit.

+- 15.7 The Parties will ensure that all staff working in the provision of integrated services are familiar with the complaints procedures and that they can direct individuals to the appropriate complaints procedures. - 15.8 The complaints procedures will be clearly explained, well-publicised, accessible, will allow for timely recourse and will sign-post independent advocacy services. - 15.9 The Parties will aspire to have a streamlined and integrated process for complaints and will work to ensure that any future arrangements for complaints are clear and integrated from the perspective of the complainant.
+When this is achieved, the Scheme will be amended using the procedure required by the Act. - 15.10 In developing a streamlined and integrated process for complaints, the Parties shall ensure that all statutory requirements will continue to be met, including timescales for responding to complaints. - 15.11 In developing a single complaints process, the Parties will endeavour to develop a uniform way to review unresolved complaints before signalling individuals to the appropriate statutory review authority.